mm80843/T3.5/docs/Benef/PBN__Benef_20.md

 # __Improved decision-making and preparedness__

-## Name of the Benefit

-Scenario planning can help supply chain professionals anticipate potential disruptions and develop proactive strategies to mitigate their impacts.

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors can benefit from reduced losses and disruptions, improved resource allocation, and better risk management, leading to increased asset value and long-term sustainability of the supply chain.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_20.md)